Object-Aware Cropping for Self-Supervised Learning: Results

-Table \ref{tab:ssl_comparison_classification} and Table \ref{tab:openimages_moco} shows results on OpenImages dataset.
-We perform ablation studies on $3$ different types of crops.
-We can see that the best performing Obj-Obj+Dilate crops outperform the baseline by $8.2$ mAP, closing the gap between supervised learning and MoCo-v2 baseline by almost $50\%$.
-Obj-Scene crops also outperform the baseline by $8.1$ mAP.
-Obj-Obj+Shift crops ($54.1$ mAP) do not perform as well as Obj-Obj+Dilate or Obj-Scene.
-We believe this is because the second object crop is chosen at a certain minimum radius from the first (otherwise, the overlap between the crops is too large to produce meaningful learning).
-The second object crop, therefore, contains only part of the object.
-Conversely, a dilated object crop would potentially contain the entire object and more scene information; therefore, the representation from the dilated object-crop contains complementary information from both the object and the scene.
+Table \ref{tab:ssl_comparison_classification} and Table \ref{tab:openimages_moco} shows results on OHMS dataset.
+We can see that Obj-Obj+Dilate crops outperform the baseline by $8.2$ mAP, closing the gap between supervised learning and MoCo-v2 baseline by almost $50\%$.
+In Obj-Obj+Dilate crops, a dilated object crop would potentially contain the entire object and more scene information; therefore, the representation from the dilated object-crop contains complementary information from both the object and the scene.
 We also show in Table \ref{tab:openimages_moco} an ablation with ground truth bounding boxes being used to guide the object cropping.
-This performs marginally better than the use of BING crops, suggesting that a tight fit around the object is not necessary for improved representations.
+This performs marginally better than the use of LOD crop, suggesting that a tight fit around the object is not necessary for improved representations.

 Table \ref{tab:coco_detection} shows results on object detection and semantic segmentation for COCO (by pre-training on COCO \texttt{trainval2017} datasets and finetuning on COCO).
-We train MoCo-v2 and BYOL models.
-Our MoCo-v2 Obj-Obj+Dilate cropping outperforms MoCo-v2 Scene-Scene baseline and Obj-Scene cropping.
-For semantic segmentation, we outperform the MoCo-v2 baseline.
-Our proposed cropping is agnostic to the pre-training SSL method; we show state-of-art results by adding our approach to Dense-CL \citep{wang2021dense}.
-We also outperform the CAST model \citep{selvaraju2020casting} which also uses localized crops based on saliency maps: our approach is simpler and performs better by around $0.5$ mAP.
-Table \ref{tab:voc_moco} (supplementary) shows results of object detection on PASCAL-VOC.
+We train MoCo-v2, BYOL and Dense-CL models.
+Our MoCo-v2 Obj-Obj+Dilate cropping outperforms MoCo-v2 Scene-Scene baseline.
+Our proposed cropping is agnostic to the pre-training SSL method; we show results by adding our approach to Dense-CL \cite{wang2021dense}.
+We also outperform the CAST model \cite{selvaraju2020casting} which also uses localized crops based on saliency maps: our approach is simpler and performs better by around $1.4$ mAP.
+Table 1 (appendix) shows results of object detection on PASCAL-VOC.
 We pre-train on COCO and then fine-tune on VOC.
-Obj-Obj+Dilate cropping outperforms the MoCo-v2 baseline by $3.2$ mAP; Obj-Scene cropping outperforms the MoCo-v2 baseline by $2.4$ mAP and the BYOL baseline by $2.5$ mAP.
-Improved results on iconic datasets like Aircraft, Birds and Cars can be found in Supplementary (Table~\ref{tab:object-object-analysis}).
-Additional results on varying number of proposals used can be found in Supplementary (Table~\ref{tab:voc_moco_proposals}).
+OAC cropping outperforms the MoCo-v2 baseline by $3.2$ mAP and the BYOL baseline by $2.5$ mAP.
+Improved results on iconic datasets like Aircraft, Birds and Cars can be found in appendix (Table~4).
+Additional results on varying number of proposals used can be found in appendix (Table~6).